roadiz/standard-edition/README.md

 ### Build a docker image with Gitlab Registry

-- Customize `.gitlab-ci.yml` file to reflect your *Gitlab* instance configuration and your *theme* path.
+- Customize `.gitlab-ci.yml` file to reflect your *Gitlab* instance configuration and your *theme* path and your project name.
+- Add your theme in *Composer* `pre-docker` scripts to be able to install your assets
+- Add your theme in `.dockerignore` file to include your assets during build
 - Enable *Registry* and *Continuous integration* on your repository settings.
-- Push your code on your *Gitlab* instance
+- Push your code on your *Gitlab* instance.
+An image build should be triggered after a new tag has been pushed and your build job succeeded.